 Here is another tool that I use to measure my visibility in Google Search and Google Maps.
 I have this set to local search, so it becomes incredibly important to my local business.
 This tool is georanker if you want to check it out.

 The way to measure this growth in both rank and impressions is to tie it to a log file.
 Here is an example of clicking on one of my service pages.
 At the bottom of the log file tool, I can review a timeline of how often Google and Bing crawl this webpage.
 A tip is to record these data points monthly to show growth in how often Google and Bing crawl these pages.
 You can see that the more often a crawl happens, the better the ranks are for my website.

 Look for Spam and Block It

 Security needs to part of your analysis when using this tool too.
 Monthly checks of your IP visits is essential to making sure spam bots do not hit your servers.
 One of my complaints with GoDaddy hosting is that they group IP’s, so it is tricky to analyze IP’s.
 I do have accounts I work on that show all IP addresses, so I can narrow down the issue by bulk uploading IP addresses into a third-party tool to review.

 Log file analysis is something I believe will separate SEO strategies moving forward.
 Reviewing log files is a new technique that does not get a lot of coverage from places like Search Engine Land and Search Engine Journal, but I hope will get more traction from a blog post like this.
 This strategy works as a way to boost your SEO efforts for your website.

-If you are looking for log file analysis of your website for SEO success, I offer boston freelance SEO marketing services that covers this.
+If you are looking for log file analysis of your website for SEO success, I offer Boston SEO Expert services that will cover this.